 Camelback’s golf amenities are worthy of the highest praise.
 For openers, the clubhouse staff and course starters are friendly, courteous, and helpful.
 The pro shop is fully stocked with golf gear and the latest fashionable attire.
 The driving range / putting green / practice bunker are close to Padre’s #1 tee but yet out of the way, as not to be distracting.
 And, Camelback’s restaurant menu offers an above-average number of tasty choices at lower-than-average resort prices.

 Mountain Shadows Resort is a facility previously managed by the Marriott chain, and is set in the shadow of Camelback Mountain.
-The recently refurbished Mountain Shadows Resort debuted on April 1, 2017 as the ‘new boutique resort’ in Paradise Valley, Arizona, which is immediately adjacent to Scottsdale.
+The Mountain Shadows Resort debuted on April 1, 2017 as the ‘new boutique resort’ in Paradise Valley, Arizona, which is immediately adjacent to Scottsdale.
 The Mountain Shadows Resort is one of the 700 hotels on the ‘preferred hotels.com’ list of top worldwide hotels; it is one of only 13 in the American Southwest.
 In addition to lodging upgrades, the resort’s 18-hole golf course received a complete redesign by noted golf course architect Forrest Richardson.

 The original golf course at Mountain Shadows was designed and built in 1961 by architect Arthur Jack Snyder and played as an ‘executive length’ course with a par of 57 / 56.
 Known for its seclusion and incredible desert setting, the course quickly became a favorite among Hollywood celebrities and socialites.
 Presently, with Richardson’s redesign, the course is now an 18-hole all par-3 layout — Scottsdale’s only 18-hole par-3 course.
-Actually, the course has 19 holes, as there is a putting ‘wagering hole’ placed between the 17th green and the 18th tee.Richardson’s effort at Mountain Shadows was recently named “Renovation of the Year” by Golf Inc. With three sets of tees (total distance: back 2310 yards, middle 2065 yards, and forward 1735 yards), the holes play from 60 to 200 yards.
+Actually, the course has 19 holes, as there is a putting ‘wagering hole’ placed between the 17th green and the 18th tee.Richardson’s effort at Mountain Shadows was named a “Renovation of the Year” by Golf Inc. With three sets of tees (total distance: back 2310 yards, middle 2065 yards, and forward 1735 yards), the holes play from 60 to 200 yards.
 Hallmarks of the course are the exceptional greens surfaces and distinct holes, each with stunning mountain views.
 Richardson’s redesign retained the course’s storied heritage but combined it with modern features including a double green for holes 13 and 14.

 At Mountain Shadows golfers will be thrilled by Scottsdale’s great golf climate, a thorough short-game challenge, and all the breathtaking views and stunning scenery of authentic Sonoran desert golf — all at a fraction of the cost of other courses in the area.
 The course is easily walkable; riding carts and pull carts are available.
 Since debuting in 2017, its been recognized by ‘golf.com’ as one of the “13 Best Par-3 Courses in America”.